On this pageOverview

 Functional core, imperative shell

 The view describes what should be on screen.
 OnMount describes what to do at the boundary where the virtual DOM meets the real one.
-Mount-time async work stays expressed as an Effect, so its outcome flows back through update like any other Message.
-The cleanup is data, not a separate hook: paired with the setup as a single value the runtime owns.
+The Message the Effect produces flows back through update like any other Message, and cleanup is registered via Effect.acquireRelease inside the Effect, paired with the setup so "do the thing" and "undo the thing" stay together.

 import { Mount } from 'foldkit'

-import type { Html, MountResult } from 'foldkit/html'
+import { type Html, html } from 'foldkit/html'

 import { m } from 'foldkit/message'